 - 1 ripe Hass avocado

-4. While the crostini bake, slice the avocados in half lengthwise, and remove the pit.
+- While the crostini bake, slice the avocados in half lengthwise, and remove the pit.
 Use a knife to cross-hatch cut the avocado into small dice right in its skin.
 Gently scoop the small cubes of avocado into a medium-sized bowl.
-Add the beans, 2 tablespoons olive oil, and season generously with salt and pepper.
+Add the beans, 2 tablespoons olive oil, gremolata, and season with salt and pepper.
 Stir to blend.
-Top half the crostini with the plain avocado-bean mixture, heaping it onto the toasts.
-Then stir the gremolata into the remaining mixture, and top the rest of the toasts.
+Top the crostini with the avocado-bean mixture, heaping it onto the toasts.